nickleus/practical-hacking/preparation.md

 * [Download a Kali VM](https://www.offensive-security.com/kali-linux-vm-vmware-virtualbox-hyperv-image-download/) appropriate for your virtualization software of choice, see step 2.
 You want a 64-bit version, not x86/32-bit
   *  [Kali Linux Vm 64 Bit Ova](https://images.offensive-security.com/virtual-images/kali-linux-2018.3-vm-amd64.ova) if you use VMware
-  * [Kali Linux Vbox 64 Bit Ova](https://images.offensive-security.com/virtual-images/kali-linux-2018.3-vbox-amd64.ova) if you use Virtualbox
+  * [Kali Linux Vbox 64 Bit Ova](https://images.offensive-security.com/virtual-images/kali-linux-2018.3-vbox-amd64.ova) if you use Virtualbox (How to install: `File > Import Appliance > Browse to: kali-linux-2018.3-vbox-amd64.ova > Next > Import`)
 * You do not need to create a new user in Kali Linux.
 The root user is sufficient for this guide and will make installation of software work without using the `sudo` command.

 ### **4 - Make copypaste and fullscreen work**